Introduction

 Platform

 These exercises are designed to be run on the CheriBSD operating system in its pure-capability CheriABI process environment.
 They can be run on various instantiations of CHERI-RISC-V, including on QEMU and on FPGA implementations.
-QEMU-CHERI is a convenient instruction-set-level emulator, and is usaully the best starting point for most users (even those intending to eventually run on hardware).
+QEMU-CHERI is a convenient instruction-set-level emulator, and is usually the best starting point for most users (even those intending to eventually run on hardware).
 You can use our cheribuild tool to build the CHERI-RISC-V SDK, CheriBSD, and QEMU on macOS, FreeBSD, and Linux.

 Skills development exercises